Associate Professor of English Director, American and New England Studies Program

 Work in Progress

 - “Early African American Literature and the British Empire.”
 For African American Literature in Transition, 1800-1830, ed.
 Jasmine Nichole Cobb.
 Cambridge University Press.
-Forthcoming, 2018.
+Projected for 2021.

 Honors, Grants, and Awards